nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 {Give steps to get started quickly}

-1. Ensure that you have Java 11 or above installed.
+1. Ensure that you are running Java 11.
-1. Down the latest version of `Spendvelope` from [here](link to be added).
+2. Download the latest version of `Spendvelope` from [here](https://github.com/AY2122S2-CS2113-F12-1/tp/releases/tag/v1.0).
+Place it in a folder of your choice.
+3. Using Cmd Prompt, navigate to the folder where the `jar` file is stored.
+Run `Spendvelope` with `java -jar Spendvelope.jar`.

 ## Features
+1. Get help message
+2. Add a record
-1. Add/delete record
+   1. Add product record
+   2. Add subscription record
+3. Delete a record
-2. View record history list
+4. Show record history list
-3. Set spending limits and give warnings
+5. Set spending limits and give warnings
-4. View order summary(classified by summary)
+6. View order summary(classified by summary)
-5. Read/Store the data files
+7. Read/Store the data files
-6. Search for expenses by keyword
+8. Search for expenses by keyword
-7. Show help messages to users
+9. Closing the program

+### Get help message: `help`
+Shows program usage instructions.

+Format: `help`

-### Adding a todo: `todo`
+### Add a record: `add`
+Adds a record to the RecordManager.

+#### Adding product record: `add product`
+Adds a product record to the record list.

+Format: `add product i/ITEM_NAME p/PRICE d/DATE t/CATEGORY`

+* The `ITEM_NAME`, `PRICE`, and `DATE` can be in a natural language format.
+* The `CATEGORY` should be of fashion, food, accessory, or others.

+Examples of usage:

+`add product i/handphone cover p/$10 t/accessory d/14022022`

+`add product i/burger p/$5.25 t/food d/14/02/2022`

+#### Adding subscription record: `add subscription`
-Adds a new item to the list of todo items.
+Adds a subscription record to the record list.

-Format: `todo n/TODO_NAME d/DEADLINE`
+Format: `add subscription i/ITEM_NAME p/PRICE d/DATE r/RENEWAL`

-* The `DEADLINE` can be in a natural language format.
+* The `ITEM_NAME`, `PRICE`, `DATE`, and `RENEWAL` can be in a natural language format.

-* The `TODO_NAME` cannot contain punctuation.
+Examples of usage:

+`add subscription i/Netflips p/$10 d/14022022 r/14032022`

+`add subscription i/electricity p/$19.25 d/14/02/2022 r/Tomorrow`

+### Delete a record: `delete`
+Deletes the record identified by the record number used in the record list.

+Format: `delete INDEX`

+* `INDEX` is the record number in the record list.
+It may be obtained using [`list`](#show-record-list-list)

-Example of usage:
+Examples of usage:

-`todo n/Write the rest of the User Guide d/next week`

-`todo n/Refactor the User Guide to remove passive voice d/13/04/2020`
+`delete 1` - deletes record #1

+### Show record list: `list`
+Displays all records in the RecordManager as a list with their index numbers.

+Format: `list`

 ### Setting limit: `set`
 Set a total spending limit for a month and display the warning